 The customer may only realise what is happening until the next payment or maybe the payment after that has been made and some of their money has disappeared.

-First and foremost, as we’ve all heard before, “if it seems too good to be true, it usually is”.
-Secondly very few if any companies will offer you a trial of anything unless it is going to lead on to further purchases – that’s well worth remembering if you’re tempted by a ‘trial’.
+As we’ve all heard before, “if it seems too good to be true, it usually is”.
+Very few companies will offer you a trial of anything unless it is going to lead on to further purchases – that’s well worth remembering if you’re tempted by a ‘trial’.
 This is often done by an automatic renewal system which places the responsibility on the customer to actively cancel an ongoing contract.

 Of course, a company has to tell you about this but unfortunately if you don’t read the terms then you don’t know that they’ve told you.
 However, if the company fails to provide you with important information regarding ongoing obligation and ongoing costs then you may have a right to get refunds of any extra money taken.